IDBS Blog | 10th January 2023

 Bringing data quality to the CRO-BioPharma partnership

-Drug sponsors value – and rely on – the work that CROs perform.
-And it is increasingly the small and mid-size biotechs that recognize this value.
+Drug sponsors value – and rely on – the CRO-BioPharma partnership and the work that contract research organizations (CROs), perform.
+And it is increasingly the small and mid-size biotechs that recognize the value of data quality.
 In fact, while large pharma companies are expected to grow R&D spending at a rate of 4% annually, R&D spending in biotech is forecast to grow twice as fast, up to 8% per year, reaching $46 billion in revenue by 2025.1

 Bioanalysis, the detection and quantitative measurement of drug products in biological samples, is a critical part of biopharmaceutical drug development.
 It arguably plays the most definitive role in tying therapeutic outcomes to the presence of pharmacologically relevant drug levels in the target biological system – starting with animal models and followed by humans.
 The focus of bioanalysis in the pharmaceutical industry is to provide a quantitative measure of the drug and/or its metabolite(s) for the purpose of pharmacokinetics, toxicokinetics, bioequivalence and exposure.

 The results of such studies are pivotal components of regulatory submissions that tie the drug to a specified therapeutic indication.
 As such, the success of the downstream clinical development is heavily dependent on meticulous recordkeeping with the bioanalytical data generated in the lab.
 As a vital component of preclinical and clinical drug development, bioanalytical groups are grappling with the pressure to improve efficiency while maintaining accuracy and reproducibility with the regulatory constraints of a compliant environment.